lshapz/minezweeper/README.md

   2) timer

-    restart button ?
+    restart button ? - technically clicking a difficulty does this

-  3) complexity options

-    probably needs its own reducer, or maybe part of gameReducer?

-  4) mineCount is kind of a hack, as is mine distribution in Gridmaker
+  3) mineCount is kind of a hack, as is mine distribution in Gridmaker

-  5) add instructions!
+  4) add instructions!

+  5) high scores?

+    top 15 for each difficulty?

+    or personal: IP based or cookie based or make account?

 bugs:

-  if you right click on a revealed square it changes the mineCount/flagCount
+  if you right click on a revealed square it changes the mineCount/flagCount -- possibly fixed? this is why I should have tests